Samson063/EKiti-Rental-Hub/README.md

 ## Installation

-To clone and run this application, you'll need [Python](https://www.python.org/downloads/release/python-3111/) (which comes with [pip](https://pip.pypa.io/en/stable/)) installed on your computer.
+To clone and run this application, you'll need [Python](https://www.python.org/downloads/release/python-3111/) (which comes with [pip](https://pip.pypa.io/en/stable/) by default) installed on your PC.

-This app uses the default SQLite database.
+This app uses the default SQLite database for testing purposes for now.

 From your command line:
 ```bash